Assault

 A. A person commits interfering with judicial proceedings if such person knowingly:

-1. Engages in disorderly, disrespectful or insolent behavior during the session of a court which directly tends to interrupt its proceedings or impairs the respect due to its authority; or
+1. Engages in disorderly, disrespectful or insolent behavior during the session of a court which directly tends to interrupt its proceedings or impairs

 2. Disobeys or resists the lawful order, process or other mandate of a court; or